 - Season meat with salt and pepper and set aside.

 - Break dry chilies apart, remove stems and most seeds, and toast them in a dry skillet over medium-low heat until fragrant and slightly darkened (do not burn- they get bitter).
 Place chilies in a small pot with the chicken broth, bring to a simmer, cover, and let stand 20 minutes turning the heat off, until softened.

 - In the same warm skillet, toast any whole spices you are using-cinnamon stick, cloves, cumin, coriander, peppercorns– until it smells amazing- 1-2 minutes.
 Place all but the cinnamon stick in a blender and pulse a few times, then set this aside ( you’ll add the softened chilies and broth to this blender later).

 - In the meantime, heat oil in Instant pot on SAUTE setting, (or large Dutch oven over medium heat) and add onion and garlic, stirring until fragrant and golden.
-Add tomatoes and their juices, simmer 2-3 minutes until breaking down, then add vinegar and oregano, and scrape up any browned bits (important) using a wood spoon.
+Add tomatoes and their juices,, simmer 2-3 minutes until tomatoes are breaking down, then add vinegar, oregano, and cinnamon stick, and scrape up any browned bits (important) using a wood spoon.
 Turn heat off.